aiven/aiven-docs/docs/products/m3db/howto/telegraf_local_example.md

 ## Create Aiven for M3 service

-If you don\'t have an existing Aiven account, you can sign up for a free 30-day trial with \$300 credits using the [Aiven Console](https://console.aiven.io) link.
+If you don't have an existing Aiven account, you can sign up for a free 30-day trial with \$300 credits using the [Aiven Console](https://console.aiven.io) link.